mbaumer/us_hep_funding/docs/_states/TX.md

 <a name="TX-07"></a>
 [Back to top](#top)
 ## TX-07 -- Rep. John Culberson (R)
+### Committees
+John Culberson is the #6 Republican on the House Committee on Appropriations

 ### HEP Grants
 ```
 In the past 5 years, this district has received: $1,326,000.00 in SC HEP grants.